 Seems nonprofit communications folks everywhere have jumped on the infographic bandwagon.
 The thinking goes something like this: if they won’t pay attention to what we have to say about climate change, homelessness, or education in written form, maybe they will if we say it in pictures.

-So, they hire a graphic designer (if they have some extra change in their pockets) or they use DIY with programs like Canva or Spark.
+So, they hire a graphic designer (if they have some extra change in their pockets) or they use DIY with programs like Canva or Adobe Express.
 But an infographic is no cure-all for your communication woes.
 Pictures don’t always beat words, particularly confusing pictures.
 In my experience, the most effective infographics have the following three characteristics:

 1. Are simple.